skepwitata-rborl/dimos/dimos/web/README.md

 ## Setup

-First, create an `.env` file in the root directory with your configuration:
+First, create an `.env` file in the root dimos directory with your configuration:

 ```bash
 # Example .env file